vasspilka/vasspilka.github.io/_posts/2015-04-08-limit-hope-expand-posibilities.markdown

 We undoubtedly see hope as being a positive feeling.
 And I can clearly see why.
 Hope gives us strength to endure situations otherwise would be unbearable.
 It gives us reason to continue and is a warm and comforting feeling.

-Like most feelings though hope can be a boundary to our potential.
+Like some feelings though hope can be a boundary to our potential.
 It can blind us from seeing other possibilities, or solutions to the problem we are facing.
 Hope can trap you into spending too much or not enough time and energy for a cause that might not produce what is expected.

-I've been thinking about hope, we all have an understanding.
+I've been pondering a lot about hope lately, we all have an understanding.
 But what is it really?
 The closer I could get is "The feeling we have when expecting a desired outcome to happen".
 This means that hope and expectation are closely tied.
 This is why I believe hope can be traitorous sometimes.
 Expectations are often limiting.
 While someone expects an outcome,